Just 4 ingredients and your slow cooker create these amazing rich Slow Cooker Chocolate Peanut Clusters.

 I will admit… The Episode of “I love Lucy” in the candy factory was going through my head… and all I wanted to do was shove all these lovely candies into my mouth!
 I refrained…for a little while.
 (Hey!
 Someone has to be in charge of “quality control”!)

 Look at these gems of “Yum” and joy!
 Seriously…PERFECT!
-The triple chocolate combination create a creamy rich chocolate coating, and the nuts have the perfect amount of salt and crunch!
+The triple chocolate combination creates a creamy rich chocolate coating, and the nuts have the perfect amount of salt and crunch!

 This recipe makes a 100 plus nut clusters!
 Plenty to give away to friends and family.
 (If you’re the “giving” sort when it comes to chocolate!)